openintegrationhub/openintegrationhub/lib/ferryman/README.md

 With `both` each of the aforementioned steps will be executed.

 The executed transform depends on the field `transformFunction` in the nodeSettings.
-Which can contain any valid jsonata experession.
+Which can contain any valid jsonata expression as a string.

 If the field `secondTransformFunction` is provided it will be used by the `after`-transformation.
 If not then it will use the content of `transformFunction`.